 DAY 6 Difficult to find somewhere to eat ashore in this sector without missing out on at least one of the most spectacular anchorages in the world.
 Go to Loch Scavaig for lunch; we don’t recommend that you overnight here due to the unpredictable katabatic downdrafts.
 The head of Loch Scavaig is an iconic place to visit but it is quite tricky pilotage and GPS/Chart correlation is not accurate, so please remember to have someone on the foredeck using the Mark I eyeball rather than just peering at the chart plotter!
 Take the short walk ashore to Loch Curuisk.
 If the tide is right the inner harbour at Soay forms a secure overnight anchorage, but no shoreside facilities.
-If you would prefer to eat ashore you could try going onto Canna where, in season, you should be able to get a tasty meal at the cafe there.
+If you would prefer to eat ashore you could try going onto Canna where,there is an excellent cafe but booking ahead is essential.
 Rum also sporadically offers shoreside eating but check in advance to avoid disappointment.

 DAY 7 Doune Marine for dinner, after possibly heading

 down as far as Eigg for lunch.
 Eigg is an attractive developing island but